cortexproject/cortex/docs/production/ingesters-with-wal.md

 3. And flush all the chunks.

 This job is to be run for all the PVCs linked to the ingesters that you missed hitting the shutdown endpoint as a first option.

+## Additional notes

+* If you have lots of ingestion with the WAL replay taking a longer time, you can try reducing the checkpoint duration (`--ingester.checkpoint-duration`) to `15m`.
+This would require slightly higher disk bandwidth for writes (still less in absolute terms), but it will reduce the WAL replay time overall.

+### Non-Kubernetes or baremetal deployments

+* When the ingester restarts for any reason (upgrade, crash, etc), it should be able to attach to the same volume in order to recover back the WAL and tokens.
+    * If it fails to attach to the same volume for any reason, use the [flusher](#scale-down) to flush that data.
+* 2 ingesters should not be working with the same volume/directory for the WAL.
+It will cause data corruptions.
+* Basing from above point, rollout should include bringing down an ingester completely and then starting the new ingester.
+Not the other way round, i.e. bringing another ingester live and taking the old one down.